 People usually have questions, and this webinar format is a great way to answer them in a live online setting.
 There’s not much preparation involved here since you will be answering questions on a topic you are highly knowledgeable about.
 This is a great platform to clear up misconceptions and problems that people may be having with your product or service.

 Panellist Discussion Webinar

 This is where you have a panel of experts talking about a particular topic that is of interest to the audience.
 To keep the conversation flowing and organized, there is usually a moderator present.
-The moderator will ask the panellists some questions, and the audience will learn by hearing each expert’s perspective.
-You can get the audience in on the action by having them submit questions in advance for the moderator to ask the panellist.
+The moderator will ask the panelists some questions, and the audience will learn by hearing each expert’s perspective.
+You can get the audience in on the action by having them submit questions in advance for the moderator to ask the panelist.